 The Jin Prize was established in honor of the late Dr. Yong-Son Jin, professor of Physics, and his wife, Mrs. Kyunghee Jin.
 It recognizes an outstanding graduating senior who has a achieved superior academic performance and who has a strong commitment to service, broadly defined, to Brown or to the larger community.

-These awards are coordinated by the Swearer Center for Public Service.
+These awards are coordinated by the Swearer Center.

 - Student groups and leaders honored in 2017